JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-12-02-postgres-nosql-3.md

 in the end you should have something like this:
 <img style="width: 30%" src="{{ site.baseurl }}/public/images/Selection_012.png">

-we haven't created any data nor put anything into the db, so let do that's just to make sure everything is working just ok.
+we haven't created any data nor put anything into the db, so let do that just to make sure everything is working just ok.

-as stated above, we'll be using standard SQL to feed liquibase.
-Above you can see 2 .sql files, one to create the tables and the other ones to seed some data in it.
+below you can see 2 .sql files, one to create the tables and the other one to seed some data in it.

 those are 2 toy .sql examples to test that our setup works fine.